-Ask your boss for regular updates about key decisions made at a higher level, especially when any changes in high-level priorities, personnel, policies, procedures, systems, or resource allocations.
+Ask your boss for regular updates about key decisions made at a higher level, especially when there are any changes in high-level priorities, personnel, policies, procedures, systems, or resource allocations.

 Make sure you understand how any changes might affect your planning or that of your direct reports.
-Clarify what information is meant to be kept confidential, at least for now, and what information and messages should you communicate systematically down the chain of command to your peers and your direct reports.
+Clarify what information is meant to be kept confidential, at least for now, and what information and messages should be communicated systematically down the chain of command to your peers and your direct reports.

 At the same time, keep your boss informed of any important developments or reportable facts you observe at your level or learn from your peers or direct reports.
 That will help your boss see around the corner to any upcoming risks, challenges, needs, or opportunities you perceive on the front lines.